-Specifies the algorithm used to sort the results displayed on the Search Results page (see page 36).
-The arguments are:

-- sortKeys sort the fields by the sort keys in the Search Form.
-The sort key is defined through the operational attribute searchOptions (see page 101)

-for example, through the ViewDS Management Agent (see the help topic View or modify a Search Form). - searchFields sort the fields using the first completed field on the Search Form as the initial key, then use the sort keys in the Search Form. - firstValueExactMatch start the results with any entry where the first value of the search attribute exactly matches the value entered in the Search Form.
-Then, sort using the searchFields algorithm described above. - anyValueExactMatch start the results with any entry where any value of the search attribute exactly matches the value entered in the Search Form.
+webRelatedSearch ResultTemplate Specifies a template used instead of the Search Results template during the related-entries workflow (see page 152).
+When this parameter is unspecified, the template specified by webSearchRsultTemplate is used. webSortStrategy Specifies the algorithm used to sort the results displayed on the Search Results page (see page 40).
+The arguments are: sortKeys - sort the fields by the sort keys in the Search Form.
+The sort key is defined through the operational attribute searchOptions (see page 103) - for example, through the ViewDS Management Agent (see the help topic View or modify a Search Form). • searchFields - sort the fields using the first completed field on the Search Form as the initial key, then use the sort keys in the Search Form. firstValueExactMatch - start the results with any entry where the first value of the search attribute exactly matches the value entered in the Search Form.
+Then, sort using the searchFields algorithm described above. • anyValueExactMatch - start the results with any entry where any value of the search attribute exactly matches the value entered in the Search Form.
 Then, sort using the searchFields algorithm described above.
 Default: